wani-ham/bus-helper/README.md

 ## Our efforts for user experience(UX)

-Since our project is purposed for blind people, we had to designed our application more user friendly.
+Since our project is purposed for blind people, we had to design our application more user friendly.
 We applied the followings to our design.
 1. Stronger contrast
 2. Bigger text size
 3. Simpler menu
 4. Bigger icon size

 We also asked for feedbacks from 'Incheon Welfare Center for the Blind' to improve our UX.
-Feedbacks from real users helped us to make our application more user friendly.
-We changed the color contrast, text size based on the given feedback.
+Feedbacks from real users helped us make our application more user friendly.
+Based on the given feedbacks, change in color contrast, text size has been made.

 ## Screenshots of the prototype